dfroberg/dailybrief/readme.txt

 == Changelog ==

+=== 1.0.21 &mdash; 14 of February, 2019 ===
+* Fix: Add try catch for scheduling timestamp in cron.
+* New: Make cron_publish an option, this is practical if you're not quite ready with your setup or wish to pause creation of daily briefs.

 === 1.0.20 &mdash; 13 of February, 2019 ===
 * Fix: Set internal CRON to fire "tomorrow" after midnight taking WP timezone into consideration.